drwahl/krypta/README.md

-# NyChatt - A Modern Matrix Client
+# Krypta - A Modern Matrix Client

 A blazingly fast, beautiful, and feature-rich Matrix chat client that's 1000x better than Element.